Dog and Cat Surgery in Springfield, MO: Putting Our Patients' Health and Safety First

-At Spring Valley Veterinary Hospital, you can always be assured that your pet’s safety and well-being come first, especially during a surgical procedure.
+At Spring Valley Veterinary Hospital, you can always be assured that your pet’s safety and well-being come first, especially during any dog and cat surgery procedure in Springfield, MO.
 Our veterinarians and all of our support staff are dedicated to the security of your pet and to making sure their surgery goes smoothly.

 We use the latest monitoring equipment and surgical tools, and adhere to strict protocols that we can tailor to the needs of each patient.
 Making your pet’s experience (and yours) as stress-free as possible is also important to us, and we’re always happy to address your questions and help put your mind at ease.